What is ɬh Jariyah?

 What is the difference between ɬh and ɬh Jariyah?

-To put it simply, they both count as ‘ɬh’ (voluntary charity).
-However, ‘ɬh’ on its own will benefit the recipient on a single occasion and will count as one good deed for the giver. ‘ɬh Jariyah’ will benefit the recipients more than once and that good deed will continue rewarding you even after your death.
+To put it simply, they both count as ‘ɬh’ (voluntary charity) and they are both highly recommended acts.
+However, ‘ɬh’ on its own will benefit the recipient on a single occasion and will count as one good deed for the giver. ɬh Jariyah will benefit the recipients more than once and that good deed will continue rewarding you even after your death.

 For example, giving someone something to eat is a ɬh and will benefit that person in that moment whereas building a water well where people can regularly draw water is a ɬh Jariyah and will benefit people for generations to come and in turn will continue benefiting you in this life and the next in sha’ Allah.